SnehaMohanty/Games/README.md

 A Classic Rock-Paper-Scissors game.
 Run the Program.cs file and try out console instructions.

-3. The Classic Snake Game
+3. The Classic Snake Game:

+Run the Program.cs file , use the up, down and side arrows to navigate the snake